 Among new developments impacting agricultural soil in Europe conservation agriculture with new approaches, e.g. non-ploughing, by producing change reveal the complexity of soil management.
 These approaches build on the quality of the soil and the different functions of cover plants (soil protection, improvement of biodiversity, and soil structure, carbon storage...).
 They improve the biological quality of soil, can prevent from erosion while they often need to increase the use of pesticides.
 They also provoke changes in the relations among farmers, as well as in the relations between farmers and other stakeholders (local and central authorities, experts, industry...)
-(Triomphe B, et al., 2007).
+(Triomphe B, et al., Du labour au non-labour : pratiques, innovations et enjeux au Sud et au Nord, in Bourrigaud R. et Sigaut F (dir.), Actes du colloque Techniques de travail de la terre, hier et aujourd'hui, ici et làbas, Nantes, 2007).
 The impacts of these changes for soil quality only begin to be assessed, often from a single perspective, while there is a clear interaction between soil quality, agronomic technology, food industry, pesticides industry, regulation, etc.

-Most recently, biodiversity and climate change have started to consider soil as a key element in coping strategies (Hurni, Giger, and Konrad, 2006).
+Most recently, biodiversity and climate change have started to consider soil as a key element in coping strategies (Hans Hurni, Markus Giger, and Konrad Meyer, editors.
+2006.
+Soils on the global agenda.
+Developing International Mechanisms for Sustainable Land Management.
+IASUS Working Group of the International Union of Soil Sciences (IUSS).
+Centre for Development and Environment, Bern. pp. 18-25).
 Agricultural soils are one of the prior fields of action given the importance of their impact on both these issues.
 What are the relations between climate change, biodiversity and soil quality?
 Is biodiversity a driver for a better integration of the different functions and values of soil?
 What about climate change?
 How to ensure that the consideration of these new concerns enhances integration of the various soil services, rather than they spoil it?
 Are there examples of good strategies in this respect?

 What is the quality of agricultural soil?
 How to maintain, and improve this quality?
 What can be the complementary contribution of EU and national policy and of regional and local practices?
 The EU and the member states often regulate on a normative basis, for example fixing targets for pollutants, or for biodiversity, and defining normative ways to reach these targets.
 These objectives are regularly challenged by stakeholders at local level.
-Farmers in the Netherlands have for instance argued that they can meet the target for ammonia emission with other methods than the ones authorised by regulation (Sonneveld et al., 2008), and they have obtained a regime of exception, at least for a limited time.
+Farmers in the Netherlands have for instance argued that they can meet the target for ammonia emission with other methods than the ones authorised by regulation (Sonneveld A.P.W. and al, A Whole Farm Strategy to reduce Environmental Impacts of Nitrogen, in Journal of Environmental Quality, vol. 37, January-February 2008), and they have obtained an regime of exception, at least for a limited time.
 In France, the hexagonal rural development program (Programme de développement rural hexagonal) proposed a bottom up approach, giving rooms for negotiation between stakeholders at local level to find appropriate ways to meet national and European targets (e.g. Natura 2000), taking into account the particular assets and limits of the local territory.
 These developments reflect the fact that in the face of complexity integration is best achieved at local level.